draft notes Field Journal

 What Doesn’t Work Yet (Current Limitations)

 I want to be honest about what’s still evolving.
-As of April 2026:
+As of last verified (May 2026):

 ScenarioStatusNotes

-Brand Kit in Create tab (images, banners)✅ AvailableWeb
+Brand Kit in Create tab (images, banners, posters)✓ AvailableWeb

-Upload brand guidelines PDF for AI extraction✅ AvailableIn Brand Kit creation
+Upload brand guidelines PDF for AI extraction✓ AvailableIn Brand Kit creation, in supported tenants

-Brand Checker for Word❌ Not yetNo equivalent feature
+Brand Checker for Word− Not yetNo equivalent feature today

-📖 What this means practically: Today, users need to manually select their organisation’s template (either in Narrative Builder or by starting from the template).
+📖 What this means practically: Today, users need to manually select their organisation’s template.
 You can’t just say “create a customer proposal” and have Copilot automatically pick the right template — that’s a manual step for now.
+Loop, Whiteboard, Forms, and (largely) Outlook still need their own branding effort outside Brand Kit.

 Real-World Scenarios

-Here are three scenarios that show how Brand Kit changes the game:
+Here are four scenarios that show how Brand Kit changes the game:

 Scenario 1: The Sales Team